garis-space/iac-tf/README.md

 to
     `uses: 'garis-space/iac-tf/.github/workflows/terraform.yml'`

-Then set the Terraform Cloud Organization API Token and Organization Name as the secret in the GitHub repository settings as shown in the screenshot below.
+Then set the Terraform Cloud Organization API Token `TF_API_TOKEN` and Organization Name `TF_ORGANIZATION` as the secret in the GitHub repository settings as shown in the screenshot below.

 ![GitHub Action Secrets](docs/images/github-action-secrets.png)